eslint/eslint/docs/rules/class-methods-use-this.md

 # Enforce that class methods utilize `this` (class-methods-use-this)

-If a class method does not use `this`, it can safely be made a static function.
+If a class method does not use `this`, it can *sometimes* be made a static function.
+It is not always the case that you can turn the class method to a static function and depends on your codebase.

 It's possible to have a class method which doesn't use `this`, such as: